The words of Louis van Gaal against Argentina; the crossover heats up

-The technical director of the Netherlands, louis van gaaloffered a press conference after the victory of “Clockwork Orange” over the United States by 3 to 1 and He launched a spicy phrase in the face of the meeting with Lionel Scaloni’s team.
+The technical director of the Netherlands, Louis van Gaal, gave a press conference after the victory of the “Clockwork Orange” over the United States by 3 to 1 Y He launched a spicy phrase in the face of the meeting with Lionel Scaloni’s team.
 The former Netherlands will face Albiceleste next Friday, in the quarterfinals.

 (Keep reading: Luis Díaz is back: the news that excites Liverpool fans).